How to Become a Penetration Tester: 2024 Career Guide

 2. Enroll in a course or training program.

-One of the best ways to start developing the skills you’ll need as a penetration tester is to enroll in a specialized course or training program.
+Enrolling in a specialized course or training program is one of the best ways to start developing the skills you’ll need as a penetration tester.
 With these types of programs, you can learn in a more structured environment while building multiple skills at once.

 If you’re new to cybersecurity, consider an option like the IBM Cybersecurity Analyst Professional Certificate, which includes an entire unit on penetration testing and incident response.
 The entire program is online and at your own pace, so you can learn job-ready skills while working or managing life’s other responsibilities.